Sustainable Development Goal 3: Target 3.8: Achieve universal health coverage

+Indicator 3.8.1 is based on 14 tracer metrics classified into four categories.
+They are: (1) reproductive, maternal, newborn and child health, (2) infectious diseases, (3) noncommunicable diseases, and (4) service capacity and access.
+The tracer metrics measure the availability of each of these health services.

+The WHO is the main custodian for indicator 3.8.1, compiling the data from national Ministries of Health and National Statistical Offices.

+The progress towards universal coverage remains inconsistent.
+There have been challenges in terms of both service coverage and financial protection against risks.

 Universal Health Coverage (UHC) includes migrants and refugees, even if they do not have legal status.

 Primary health care (PHC) is important for universal health coverage.
-It's usually accessible and affordable.
+It is usually accessible and affordable.

 Target 3.9: Reduce illnesses and deaths from hazardous chemicals and pollution

 The full text of Target 3.9 is: "By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination."